111 degrees forecast in Portland as 'life-threatening' heat looms

 This image, captured Wednesday night, local time, shows excessive heat warnings (purple in the United States), excessive heat watches (darker red), red flag warnings (lighter red) and heat warnings (purple in Canada).
 (AccuWeather)

-Plastered across the Northwest are excessive heat watches and warnings, as well as red flag warnings for high fire risk, between both Environment Canada and the United States' National Weather Service (NWS) offices.
+Excessive heat watches and warnings, as well as red flag warnings for high fire risk, were plastered across the Northwest and across the border, issued by both the United States National Weather Service (NWS) offices Environment Canada.

 "By Friday, highs will be in the 90s across most of the Pacific Northwest," said AccuWeather Senior Meteorologist Tyler Roys.
 Many locations will then top the 100-degree mark this weekend, breaking daily and monthly record highs and even challenging all-time records at various locations.